embarklabs/embark/docs/using-contracts.rst

 If you are using multiple contracts, you can pass a reference to another contract as ``$ContractName``, Embark will automatically replace this with the correct address for the contract.
+You can also specify interfaces and choose to not deploy contracts (for e.g in case they are interfaces)

 .. code:: json